nikkxll/42-push-swap/README.md

 <h1>Push_swap</h1>

+<h2>Results</h2>

+<h3>Passed with 122/100 ✅</h3>

 <h2>Introduction</h2>

-This project involves sorting a stack of integers named 'a' using various operations.
+This Hive Helsinki (School 42) project involves sorting a stack of integers named 'a' using stack "b" and various operations.
 The goal is to organize the numbers in stack 'a' in ascending order.
 To accomplish this, you have a set of operations available to manipulate the stacks and sort the elements.

 <h2>Operations available</h2>